ayush1300/YouTube-Video-Searcher/README.md

 1) pip install pipenv
 2) pipenv install django

-Run : python manage.py runserver 8001 on your git
+Run : python manage.py runserver 8001
+on your git.
 Make sure that you are in correct folder before running this command

 Go to : localhost:8001/search to get to the web app